halttheranger/minetest-mod-guns/README.md

 # minetest-mod-guns
-a guns mod (has a little from Rubenwardy's shooter mod) enjoy :)
+a guns mod (made from Rubenwardy's shooter mod)

+adds many types of guns to the server